 The Campus Ministry department provides worship, faith formation and ministry opportunities at a variety of levels that allow individuals to encounter God in their daily life.
 Students then must cooperate with the initiatives provided and engage them with a spirit of openness to Gods

 transforming presence.
 Requiring a year-long commitment, the programs below are an example of some of the programs within Campus Ministry:

 To increase your marketability and overall occupational value after graduation in order to:

 Develop a plan to check off your L.I.S.T.
 Your goal is to complete at least three to four of the six Transformational Experiences prior to graduation.

 Reach out to each area for help checking each experience off your list:

 Download an easy-to-use guide, and start checking off your L.I.S.T. today

-Join the Saint Francis community for our 4th annual March for Life on Friday, January 27.
-Help us proclaim the sanctity of human life!
+The Saint Francis community held our 4th annual March for Life on Friday, January 27.
+See photos and news coverage.